cscannell-inacloud/Microsoft-Teams-Docs/teams/sideload.md

 > **Note** You must be the team owner, or the owner must allow users to add the appropriate app type(s) for this functionality to appear.

-3. Select the Bot tab, then click on "Sideload a bot or tab" on the lower right.
+3. Select the Apps tab, then click on "Sideload an app" on the lower right.

 > **Note** This same flow works not only for bots, but all other app extension types as well.